American Apparel details allegations of sexual misconduct by ousted CEO

 “The company has engaged in an invasion of Mr. Charney’s privacy in a shameful attempt to extort him and gain leverage over him,” Fink said.

 American Apparel’s latest court filing presents previously undisclosed details of a misconduct investigation.
-The filing represents an effort, under California law, by attorneys for American Apparel board chairperson Colleen Brown and the company to swiftly prevail in a defamation lawsuit Charney brought against Brown and the company in May.
+The filing represents an effort, under California law, to prevent Charney from bringing future lawsuits against the company.

 Company attorneys filed the court papers in Los Angeles Superior Court on Friday, the same day Charney opened a separate case by filing a $30 million defamation lawsuit against American Apparel.